 Drain the cooked turnips after they are finished and place them back into the saucepan where it was cooking.
 Put the heat on low.
 Then, add the cream cheese, sour cream, salt and pepper, and as much of the heavy cream you feel is needed.
 Mash the turnips.
 It will not be creamy like mashed potatoes, it will look more like mashed cauliflower.
 If you want it smoother, you could try an emulsion blender.

-NOTE: Taste it, if it tastes bitter to you, add 1 tsp of granulated garlic and 1 tbsp of butter and mix.
+NOTE: Taste it, if it tastes bitter to you, add 1 teaspoon of granulated garlic and 1 tablespoon of butter and mix.
 It will take out the bitterness.

 Add the crumbles of bacon to the turnip mash.
 Then, add the chives.
 Mix well.
 Serve immediately.